My Feminist Video Game Was Banned From E3 And It’s B.S.

 Gender Wages of War would have featured companions, useful in combat and for carrying extra gear, like armor or menstrual pads.
 My favorite companion was a mercenary named Goodman.

 He was a strikingly handsome, chivalrous former knight who so believed in Hero’s quest for respect and agency that he insisted she take him along to help, no matter how many times she said: “No, I got it.”
 His only flaw was that he cared too much.
 Physical similarities between myself and Goodman are purely coincidental.

 This companion was from a race of cat-people called the Felinus.

 Hero could’ve had multiple Felinus companions, but any more than three and townsfolk would mumble their concerns for her sanity.

-The Chadfolk, pictured above, were the primary enemy type.
-They were men whose misogyny so corrupted their souls that they physically transformed into beasts.
+The Chadfolk, pictured above, are the primary enemy type.
+They are men whose misogyny so corrupted their souls that they physically transformed into beasts.
 All that remained of their former selves was a spiky haircut permanently hardened by beeswax that they used as a weapon.

 The final boss fight would have been an epic, multistage Dark Souls-inspired battle between Hero and King Chauvin, whose hatred of women had transformed him into the powerful Lord of the Chadfolk.

-I would’ve loved to have seen if players were up to the challenge of this difficult fight with the fate of fair pay for women across Disproportia hanging in the balance.
-Sadly, that won’t happen.
-Gender Wages of War could have changed the world, if only I didn’t have to devote so much of my budget to the harassment lawsuit that ruined my game development career.
+Gender Wages of War could have changed the world, if only I didn’t have to devote so much of my budget to the sexual harassment lawsuit that ruined my game development career.